HPI-Information-Systems/snowman/docs/advanced_setups/code_connection.md

 Whenever a local Snowman instance is running, the API is listening at `http://localhost:8123/api` (can be [configured via command line arguments](../dev_setup/introduction.md#command-line-arguments)).
 This interface is also used by the Snowman frontend.

-**Be advised: We have not yet implemented any security features or authorization.** That means every process on your computer is able to access the API.
+**Be advised: We have not yet implemented any security features or authorization.**
+That means every process with access to the host is able to access the API.
+Progress is tracked in issue [#107](https://github.com/HPI-Information-Systems/snowman/issues/107).

 You can upload results in two steps: